English-language learner: Use of native language

-ELLs with Disabilities
+ELLs with disabilities

 Of the 5 million ELL students in the 2019–2020 school year, 15.3% of these or 766,600 were identified with disabilities and qualified for special education services.
 ELLs with disabilities follow the same path to receiving services for special education: academic struggle is observed by those working with the student, the student is referred to a team of professionals for intervention and/or assessment, if a disability is found they are then placed in special education programming for support.
+Most ELL students with disabilities qualify under the specific learning disability or speech and language impairment categories.

-Researchers have found that there is a disproportion in ELL students identified into special education.
-There can be an overrepresentation where ELL students can be qualified into special education services but do not truly have a disability, or there can be an underrepresentation where a disability exists but the ELL student is not qualified into special education because it is deemed a language development related issue.
+Researchers have found that there are disproportionate numbers of in ELL students identified as in need of special education.
+There can be overrepresentation where ELL students are qualified into special education services due to underlying language issues but do not truly have a disability, or there can be underrepresentation when a disability exists but the ELL student is not qualified into special education because a disability is assumed to be a language development related issue.Information from standardized tests, direct observation, and parent feedback are used to diagnose the root causes for language learning students who struggle with academics.
+When classifying the disability or impairment, the intrinsic and extrinsic factors considered are:

-Most ELL students qualify under the Specific learning disability or Emotional Disturbance categories.
-According to WIDA, states with the highest identification of ELLs with disabilities, the specific learning disability category is the highest category for special education qualification.
-See the WIDA Focus On: ELLs with Specific Learning Disabilities fact sheet for a detailed map breakdown by state on percentages of ELLs identified into this category.